Disappearance of Connie Smith: Accidental death

 Investigators speculated that Connie might have been struck by a car as she walked along the roadway and the driver might have concealed her body or put the dead or injured child in his car and driven away.
 This was considered unlikely since no blood was found along the route.
 There were also no other signs of a hit and run car accident detected.

 Others speculated that Connie might have suffered a concussion when she fell down the steps leading to her tent platform the previous evening that caused amnesia or an even more serious brain injury.
 Connie was not examined by a doctor after the fall.
 While Connie might have gotten lost in the woods and died of an injury or drowned in a body of water, investigators searched extensively and found no body or clothing or any other items that belonged to Connie in the area.

 Unknown serial killer

 A Connecticut State Police investigator on the case said it was most likely that Connie, who was seen hitchhiking, was picked up by an opportunistic killer along Route 44, murdered, and buried or dumped into one of the water-filled iron quarries in the area.
 The investigator thought it unlikely that the killer would ever be identified.

-Other female hitchhikers had disappeared under similar circumstances within the New England region during the same time period and there has been speculation that all three might have been victims of the same unidentified serial killer.
+Other females had disappeared under similar circumstances within the New England region during the same era and there has been speculation that all three might have been victims of an unidentified serial killer.
+In addition to Smith: